The 2L1S/1L2S Degeneracy for Two Microlensing Planet Candidates Discovered by the KMTNet Survey in 2017: Conclusion

 \section{Conclusion}

 We have presented the analysis of two microlensing events with candidate planets.
 From Bayesian analysis, we determine the properties of the planet candidates.
 For KMT-2017-BLG-0962, the lens system may consist of a super Jupiter-mass planet and a mid-M dwarf host.
 However, the severe 2L1S/1L2S degeneracy of this event, which is unresolvable, prevents claiming this planet discovery with certainty.
-For KMT-2017-BLG-1119, the 2L1S interpretation would indicate that the lens system consists of a sub-Jupiter-mass planet and a planet-like host.
-However, the additional constraints strongly support the 1L2S interpretation rather than this potential interesting planetary system.
+For KMT-2017-BLG-1119, the 2L1S interpretation would indicate that the lens system consists of a sub-Saturn-mass planet and a brown dwarf host.
+However, the CFHT imaging supports the 1L2S interpretation rather than this potential interesting planetary system.
+The planetary solution could be tested with the possibility of conclusively ruling it out by a future measurement of the lens-source relative proper motion.

 The 2L1S/1L2S degeneracies described in this work (and also the degeneracy in \citealt{jung17a}) are far different from the degeneracy for small, short-duration positive anomalies shown in \citet{gaudi98}.
 The anomalies are of much longer duration and affect a significant fraction of the light curves, yet the degeneracy remains.
-In addition, the magnitude difference ($\Delta I$) between the two sources is not very extreme ($\Delta I <2.0$) in contrast to Gaudi's case.
+In addition, the magnitude difference ($\Delta I$) between the two sources is not very extreme ($\Delta I < 1.8$) in contrast to Gaudi's case.
 These events are similar to the event recently analyzed in \citet{dominik19}.
 These cases show that the 2L1S/1L2S degeneracy can exist for a wide range of planetary events and for much less extreme binary source systems.
 Because binary stars are common and this degeneracy has proven not to be limited to a rare subset of binaries, the 2L1S/1L2S degeneracy may be a bigger problem for the discovery of planets than previously thought.

 \mbox{}